danth6961/tsp-rebalance-app/docs/project_handoff.md

 Only confirmed IFTs should be written to `tsp_transactions.csv`.

 ### 3) IFT gate could still be tightened further
-The current app now supports a G-only safety move path, but the underlying engine eligibility logic may still be more permissive than desired if you want stricter turnover control.
+The current app supports a G-only safety move path, but the underlying engine eligibility logic may still be more permissive than desired if you want stricter turnover control.

+### 4) Flat-file persistence is deliberately lightweight
+This is appropriate for a personal Streamlit workflow, but it is not concurrency-safe.

 ---